 Remove any flaking paint using a scraper and fill all cracks with either sealant or plaster depending on the size of the cracks.
 Sand glossy surfaces to provide a key for the paint finish.

 Apply a primer or sealer over the whole area to be painted to seal in existing stains and provide a surface suitable for further coats of paint.
-Topcoat with Resene SpaceCote Low Sheen (see Data Sheet D314) or Resene Zylone Sheen (standard or VOC Free, see Data Sheet D302) in living areas and Resene SpaceCote Low Sheen or Resene Lustacryl semi-gloss waterborne enamel (see Data Sheet D310) in wet areas.
+Topcoat with Resene SpaceCote Low Sheen (see Data Sheet D314) or Resene Zylone Sheen (standard or no added VOCs, see Data Sheet D302) in living areas and Resene SpaceCote Low Sheen or Resene Lustacryl semi-gloss waterborne enamel (see Data Sheet D310) in wet areas.
 Finish ceilings in dry areas in a flat finish like Resene SpaceCote Flat (see Data Sheet D314) or Resene Ceiling Flat (see Data Sheet D305).
 Ceilings in kitchens and bathrooms are best finished in Resene SpaceCote Flat.
 Paint trim and joinery in Resene Lustacryl semi-gloss waterborne enamel or opt for the higher gloss of Resene Enamacryl gloss waterborne enamel (see Data Sheet D309).

 Once fully dried out you can repair and redecorate as you would normally.
 You might like to consider getting Resene MoulDefender mould inhibitor added to any Resene waterborne decorative paint you use as it helps to inhibit moss and mould growth.

 Any existing moss and mould will need to be treated before you repaint, using a cleaner such as Resene Moss & Mould Killer (see Data Sheet D80).
 If moss and mould are not killed prior to repainting then will grow through the subsequent paint finish and ruin the look of the fresh paintwork.